-H_A: Right-handed and left-handed toads are NOT equally frequent in the population.
+HA: Right-handed and left-handed toads are NOT equally frequent in the population.

-A perfect match with the null hypothesis would be 9 right-handed and 9 left-handed frogs but even when assuming the null hypothesis as true, the majority of values are different from this expectation (> 82%).
+A perfect alignment with the null hypothesis would result in 9 right-handed and 9 left-handed frogs.
+However, even under the assumption that the null hypothesis is true, the majority of observed values (over 82%) deviate from this expectation.

-So, the sampling distribution underlying the null hypothesis is the realm of values for the test statistics that are consistent with the null hypothesis.
+The sampling distribution under the null hypothesis represents the range of test statistic values that are compatible with the null hypothesis.